 This will add these words to the widget canvas when it is drawn.
 Elgg takes care of loading the widget.

 Registering your widget

 Elgg needs to be told explicitly that the plugin contains a widget so that it will scan the widget views directory.
-This is done by calling the elgg_register_widget_type() function.
-Edit /start.php.
-In it add these lines:
+This is done by registering the widget in your elgg-plugin.php: